SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-straps.md

 2. Cut band slightly longer than needed to wrap around.
 3. Put the case and the buckles on the band.
 4. Sew one end of the buckle to the band.
-5. Now make loop keeper.
+5. Now, make the loop keeper.
-   1. Cut one piece of band per strap, slightly shorter than three times the band's width, so the loop sits snugly when sewn.
+   1. Cut one piece of band per strap, slightly shorter than three times the strap’s width, so the loop sits snugly when sewn.
    2. Wrap this piece snugly around the strap to secure both the strap and the loose tail extending from the unsewn buckle.
    3. Sew the loop keeper, being careful not to sew it to the strap.